 humour, and there's a chainsaw duel!
 What more could you ask for?

-UK: Passed 18 uncut for strong language and horror for:
+UK: Passed 18 uncut for strong language and

 Mother's Day is a1980 US comedy horror by Charles Kaufman.
 With Tiana Pierce, Nancy Hendrickson and Deborah Luce.